OSU names new Regents Distinguished Teachers

 Bliss joined the OSU faculty as an adjunct professor in higher education administration

 in 2001.
-He received his B.S. in microbiology from Texas Tech University, and his
+He received his B.S. in microbiology from Texas Tech University, his master’s

-master’s degree in agricultural economics and Ed.D. in higher education administration,
+degree in agricultural economics, and his Ed.D. in higher education administration,

 both from OSU.

-“I believe the underlying goal of education to be the preparation of the student’s
+“I believe the underlying goal of education is to prepare the student’s future, which

 Letters of support for this award from former students all spoke of his willingness

-anything from personal advice to helping them navigate the sometimes confusing system
+these students with anything from personal advice to helping them navigate the sometimes

 Harrist joined the OSU faculty in human development and family science in 1998.
 She